This is an example of a typical design process with the various steps leading to a ready-to-use wireless IoT product.

 Step 3 – Write your first own code for the akorIoT PCBs

 The Nucleo kits on ARM Cortex M0, M3 or M4 are usually enabled for the cloud-based environments, ARM mbed C Complier and GCC GNU Compiler.
 With both IDEs, you will be able to access the multi-sensor or the GPS module on the akorIoT radio adapter.
 For akorIoT SensPRO you can select from C Compliers or Arduino STK.

 Step 4 – Make your first wireless IoT PCB

 In parallel to the SW development in step 2 you can start the development of your own PCBs.
 The HW development will be done by your team or by the akorIoT team.
 If your team plans to develop the PCB, then the akorIoT team will be glad to assist you and to help with design reviews.
 Moreover, the akorIoT team have the skills and the equipment to support you in achieving a high performance embedded antenna design.

 If you are planning a device with embedded antennas then it is highly recommended that you develop some “empty” test PCBs with the selected antennas and U.FL plugs.
 The U.FL plugs will be used to feed the antennas with a Vector Network Analyser.
 The testing and optimisation can be done by your HW team or by the akorIoT team

 Step 5 – Power up your first PCBs

 Load the code developed at step 2 to your PCB and start with field test.
-After the field test, you will add the experience gained to the next version of your PCB, and further field tests will follow.
+After the field test, you will add the experience thus gained to the next version of your PCB, and further field tests will follow.